Roger Cohen: Israel

 Cohen opposed Operation Cast Lead, labelling it "wretchedly named – and disastrous".
 He has accused Israelis of the "slaying of hundreds of Palestinian children" in the campaign.
 In an 8 March column, Cohen stated that he had "never previously felt so shamed by Israel's actions."
 However, in one of his articles in The New York Times, Cohen analyses the differences between European and American attitudes toward Israel.
 He contrasts a growing antisemitism in Europe with Americans' generalized support for Israel, and attempts to explain why Americans are more supportive of Israel than Europeans are.
-In closing the article, Cohen said, "on balance, I am pleased to have become a naturalized American."
+In closing the article, Cohen said, "I am pleased to have become a naturalized American."